loafey/master-thesis/Thesis/5.0. Discussion/Future Work.typ

         })
   ```,
 )
-As can be seen here, we can now re-use `n`, allowing us to actually write
+As can be seen here, we can now re-use the value in `n`, allowing us to write
-Fibonacci.
+the fibonacci function without compiler defined functions.

-By imagining some more syntax, we could simplify this even further!
+Although the function is now possible, it is still noisy.
-If we were to introduce some sugar, for example a `*` operator,
+If we were to introduce some syntax sugar, for example a `*` operator that combines both Duplicate and Derelict.
-which could simplify a term such as `let a + b = n; let !n1 = a; let !n2 = b; k(n1 + n2)`
+we could simplify the term: `let a + b = n; let !n1 = a; let !n2 = b; k(n1 + n2)`
-into: `k(*n + *n)`.
+to: `k(*n + *n)`.
-Rewriting Fibonacci with this operator could result in something like this instead:
+Rewriting the fibonacci function with this operator would result in:
 ```hs
 fib : *(!int ⊗ ~int)
   = \(n,k) ->